Native corporations face deadline for federal relief funds

 U.S. Sen. Dan Sullivan, an Alaska Republican, in October called the upcoming deadline an “unnecessary rush.”
 Corporations were allocated around $444 million, according to the offices of Alaska Sens.
 Sullivan and Lisa Murkowski.

 The U.S. Senate in October passed legislation that would extend by one year — until Dec.
-31, 2022 — the deadline to use the funds but the House has not acted.
+31, 2022 — the deadline to use the funds, and the House was expected to consider similar legislation.

-Zack Brown, a spokesperson for U.S. Rep. Don Young, said Young, Alaska’s lone House member, was working and “determined” to secure an extension for Alaska Native organizations and tribes across the country.
+U.S. Rep. Don Young, Alaska’s lone House member, is “determined” to secure an extension for Alaska Native organizations and tribes across the country, spokesperson Zack Brown said.

-Bissett said the Treasury department was working with corporations through technical or other issues but in some cases, corporations were unresponsive or declined funds.
+Bissett said the Treasury was working with corporations through technical or other issues, but in some cases, corporations were unresponsive or declined funds.
 Those categories included close to 20 corporations, with most on that list trying to work through the process, according to Bissett.

 The statement said the agency does not have information on the amount of funds that have yet to be spent.
 The statement said Treasury supports an extension of the deadline for tribal governments and Native corporations.

-Note: This story has been updated to reflect that the first payments to tribes in the U.S. went out in the spring of 2020.